qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/tutorial.rst

-Tutorial: Creating a Twitter Client with qooxdoo mobile
+Tutorial: Creating a Identica Client with qooxdoo mobile
 *******************************************************

-In this tutorial you will learn how to create a simple `Twitter`_ client with the new `qooxdoo mobile`_ widgets.
+In this tutorial you will learn how to create a simple `identica`_ client with the new `qooxdoo mobile`_ widgets.
 The client should display all tweets of a certain user.
 When a tweet is selected, the details of the tweet should be shown.
 You can find the tutorial code `here`_.